quipucords/qpc-tools/docs/man.rst

 Installing offline
 ------------------
-If you choose the offline option to run the installer, you must do the following steps:
+If you choose the offline option to run the install command, you must do the following steps:

 #.
-Obtain the installer packages on a machine with internet connectivity.
+Obtain the installation packages on a machine with internet connectivity.

 #.
 Create a location for the packages on the machine where Quipucords will be installed and move the packages to that location.